rmnfdrzq/Participium/retrospective/Retrospective01.md

 - What did go wrong in the sprint?

-  > better division of task and stories between team members (not a story to only one member)

   > Too many people and hours in documentation -> time spent ineffectively

 - What caused your errors in estimation (if any)?